 The buildings are designed for high technology tenants and use a highly adaptable design that allows for multiple occupants per floor and flexibility between laboratory and office space to suit a tenant’s capacity and ongoing needs.

-Plot 25 (The Bio Innovation Centre) hosts 28 individual flexible laboratories with dedicated write up rooms, and large open plan biology and chemistry spaces, with state-of-the art support facilities including fume cupboards and piped gases by centralised distribution.
+Plot 25 (The Bio Innovation Centre), rated BREEAM Very Good, hosts 28 individual flexible laboratories with dedicated write up rooms, and large open plan biology and chemistry spaces, with state-of-the art support facilities including fume cupboards and piped gases by centralised distribution.

-Plot 22, involved the construction of a 3-storey building that provides 60,500 sq. ft of B1 Category A office space.
+Plot 22 involved the construction of a 3-storey building that provides 60,500 sq. ft of B1 Category A office space.
 It has an elevated entrance and podium that offers a link to other buildings and businesses on the park.
 The building has been let to a single tenant, and has been awarded BREEAM Excellent.

 "The quality of the construction of Unit 25 is fantastic.
 The building was completed on time and to the highest standards I've ever seen.
 Although this is a multi-tenant building, composed of individual units, it's clear that a lot of thinking has gone into the development.
 I am very impressed."

 Rodrigo Santos, Director of Cell Technologies for Mogrify (The first tenants of Unit 25)